-At December 31, 2012, Great Plains Energy has provided \$155.1 million of credit support for GMO as follows:
+At December 31, 2013, Great Plains Energy has provided \$140.6 million of credit support for GMO as follows:

-- Great Plains Energy direct guarantees to GMO counterparties totaling \$40.7 million, which expire in 2014; - Great Plains Energy letters of credit to GMO counterparties totaling \$1.8 million, which expire in 2013; and - Great Plains Energy guarantees of GMO long-term debt totaling \$112.6 million, which includes debt with maturity dates ranging from 2013-2023.
+- Great Plains Energy direct guarantees to GMO counterparties totaling \$40.7 million, which expire in 2014 and 2015 and - Great Plains Energy guarantees of GMO long-term debt totaling \$99.9 million, which includes debt with maturity dates ranging from 2014-2023.

-Great Plains Energy has also guaranteed GMO's \$450 million revolving line of credit with a group of banks expiring in December 2016.
-At December 31, 2012, GMO had \$169.1 million of commercial paper outstanding, had issued letters of credit totaling \$15.1 million and had no outstanding cash borrowings under this credit facility.

-None of the guaranteed obligations are subject to default or prepayment as a result of a downgrade of GMO's credit ratings, although such a downgrade has in the past, and could in the future, increase interest charges under GMO's revolving line of credit.
+Great Plains Energy has also guaranteed GMO's commercial paper program.
+At December 31, 2013, GMO had \$15.0 million of commercial paper outstanding.
+None of the guaranteed obligations are subject to default or prepayment as a result of a downgrade of GMO's credit ratings.

-At December 31, 2012, KCP&L had issued letters of credit totaling \$13.9 million as credit support to certain counterparties.
+At December 31, 2013, KCP&L had issued letters of credit totaling \$3.8 million as credit support to certain counterparties that expire in 2014.
+KCP&L has issued \$148.1 million of letters of credit as credit support for its variable rate EIRR Bond Series 2007A and B that expire in 2018.

-KCP&L has bond insurance policies for its secured 1992 Series EIRR bonds totaling \$31.0 million, Series 1993A bonds totaling \$40.0 million, EIRR Bond Series 2005 totaling \$85.9 million and EIRR Bonds Series 2007B totaling \$73.2 million.
+KCP&L has bond insurance policies for its EIRR Bond Series 2005 totaling \$85.9 million.
 The insurance agreements between KCP&L and the issuers of the bond insurance policies provide for reimbursement by KCP&L for any amounts the insurers pay under the bond insurance policies.
 As the insurers' credit ratings are below KCP&L's credit ratings, the bonds are rated at KCP&L's credit ratings.